Five Million Money Drop: Quick Change

-Contestants are able to use the "Quick Change" option only once during the game on any of the first six questions.
-When a "Quick Change" is used, contestants are given an additional 30 seconds to reallocate any money to any other answers.
-If contestants do not leave a single answer without money or did not place all their money before time is up, Quick Change will automatically be used, however, if "Quick Change" was already used earlier in the game, the team is disqualified.
+Contestants can use the "Quick Change" once during the first six questions.
+This provides an additional 30 seconds to reallocate money.
+If contestants fail to leave one trapdoor empty or do not place all money before time expires, Quick Change is automatically triggered; if already used, the team is disqualified.

+Season 4 Additions

+Starting with the fourth season in 2026, two new mechanics were introduced: